 Implications for Leaders

-Perhaps the most valuable lessons learned in reading the biography of Marshall was his willingness to subordinate his idealism for pragmatism.
+Perhaps the most valuable lesson learned in reading the biography of Marshall was his willingness to subordinate his idealism to pragmatism.
 Serving as one of the emissaries of the Adams administration to France during the XYZ Affair, Marshall saw the dangers of the ideological excesses of the French Revolution.
 “Marshall’s experience in Paris convinced him of the fragility of society and the need to diffuse power among the branches of government to safeguard the rule of law.
-It also made him suspicious of ideologues.
+It also made him suspicious of ideologies.
 Unlike Jefferson, who came away from France with a romantic idea of revolutionary ideology, Marshall’s natural inclination toward moderation and pragmatism was reaffirmed by his Paris mission.”
 (Paul, 2018, p.
 168)

 Perhaps summarizing Marshall best, Paul notes that “Marshall acted to forge consensus on the Court and avert constitutional crises.
 Marshall tried to persuade his brethren to his point of view when he could, and when he could not, he sought common ground.
 Marshall did not see compromise or pragmatism as a moral failing.
 Nor should we.
 Compromise and pragmatism made possible the Union.”
 (2018, p.440)